 A ceiling fan is one of the most important tools in your home when it comes to maintaining a consistent temperature.
-The direction your fan is set to spin can have quite a big impact on you and your family’s comfort.
+The direction your fan is set to spin can have quite a big impact on your and your family’s comfort.
 During winter months, ceiling fans should run clockwise on the lowest settings to pull cold air up and push warm air to the side and down.

 4. Keep Hot and Cold Beverages on Hand

 Having a stocked supply of ice water during the summer and warm tea during the winter is one of the most cost-effective ways to stay comfortable.
-Drinking a beverage can actually change your body’s temperature in just moments, and it is also just a fraction of the cost of turning on fans, coolers, furnaces or heaters.
+Drinking a beverage can actually change your body’s temperature in just moments, and it is also just a fraction of the cost of turning on fans, coolers, furnaces, or heaters.